 4.2 Progress

-So far to date, I’ve managed to convert CellABM from python 2 in to python 3.
-I’ve also basic comments to functions with the expectation of full documentation once the full system works and is tested.
-I’ver run several simulations of Marzihas’ code as shown below, with the area and number of iterations is the same across all tests at 0.1mm2 and 50 respectively.
+So far to date, I’ve managed to convert CellABM from python 2 in to python 3, basic comments to functions with the expectation of full documentation once the full system works and is tested.
+I’ve run several simulations of Marzihas’ code as shown below, with the area and number of iterations is the same across all tests at 0.1mm2 and 50 respectively.
 The program was run on a 2015 15” Mac Book Pro with a 2.8 GHz Intel Core i7 and 16GB 1600 MHz DDR3 memory.